 - Thread to match flowers and also for background quilting

-I ironed my background fabric in half, then folded again and then on the diagonal to get the creases shown below.
-Then I removed the paper from the fusible and placed my flowers on with the corner flowers having a petal 2 inches from the edge and the over 4 flowers spaced 3 ½ inches from the edge as shown.
+Remove the paper from the fusible and place your flowers on with the corner flowers having a petal 2 inches from the edge and the other 4 flowers spaced 3 1/2 inches from the edge as shown.

 This is the way I will have it sit on the table.